Investigations

 Microsatellite instability (MSI) testing (by polymerase chain reaction or next-generation sequencing), or mismatch repair deficiency testing by IHC, should be conducted in newly diagnosed patients.[39]

 Testing for HER2 overexpression using IHC or fluorescent in-situ hybridisation is recommended for all patients who have confirmed or suspected advanced/metastatic disease.
-PD-L1 testing by IHC may be considered in locally advanced, recurrent, or metastatic gastric cancer, to determine their eligibility for PD-1 inhibitors.[26]
+PD-L1 testing by IHC is recommended for all newly diagnosed patients to determine their eligibility for PD-1 inhibitors.[39]

-Claudin 18.2 (CLDN18.2) testing is recommended for patients who have confirmed or suspected unresectable locally advanced, recurrent, or metastatic gastric cancer and in whom zolbetuximab is being considered.[26]
+Claudin 18.2 (CLDN18.2) testing is recommended for patients who have confirmed or suspected unresectable locally advanced, recurrent, or metastatic gastric cancer and in whom anti-CLDN18.2 monoclonal antibody is being considered.[39]

 Result